Simplify cloud security with Red Hat and Microsoft

 Consistency is at the core of security and compliance best practices in any environment.
-To protect your business, you need the same level of security policy and access controls in the cloud that you have on-site in your datacenter.
+To protect your business-critical operations, you need the same level of security policy and access controls in your hybrid cloud environments that you have in your on-site datacenter.
 Standardizing on an operating foundation that provides consistent security controls across datacenter and cloud environments can help you improve security and compliance across your organization.
-Using Red Hat® Enterprise Linux® as your operating foundation across your on-site and Microsoft Azure environments helps you create the consistency needed to maintain security and compliance.
+Using Red Hat® Enterprise Linux® as your operating foundation across your on-site and Microsoft Azure environments helps you create the consistency necessary to maintain security and compliance.
+This overview describes key features and capabilities for adopting a consistent security approach across your datacenter and Microsoft Azure environments.

 Operate consistently across open hybrid cloud environments